-Whether you live in San Antonio or Dallas, Texas requires insurance for all drivers.
-But what coverage do you need, and where can you get cheap auto insurance in Texas?
-We researched the ins and outs of Texas car insurance to help you make an informed decision about coverage and which insurance company to select.
+Whether you live in San Antonio or Dallas, car insurance in Texas is required for all drivers.
+But what coverage do you need, is minimum coverage enough, and where can you get the best car insurance in Texas?
+We researched the ins and outs of Texas car insurance to help you make an informed decision about what kind of coverage and which insurance company to select.

 In this article:

 - Cheapest Texas Car Insurance

 - The Best Car Insurance Options In Texas

 - An Overview Of Texas Car Insurance

 - Why Are Texas Car Insurance Rates So High?

 - What To Consider When Looking For Texas Car Insurance